 In order to record this album, we rented a bunch of equipment.

-My church is Hutto, TX, which is about 30 minutes from Austin, TX.
+My church is [in] Hutto, Texas, which is about 30 minutes from Austin, Texas.
 Austin has a vibrant music scene; therefore, there are many places to rent music equipment.
 Depending on the music scene in your community, your options may be limited when it comes to renting equipment.
 But, equipment rental places often offer monthly rentals.
-Therefore, if you’re in a community with few options, you could travel to larger city with more options.
+Therefore, if you’re in a community with few options, you could travel to [a] larger city with more options.
 For a project of this size, the travel time to rent the right equipment is negligible in the scheme of things, and well worth the time to be able to do things right.

 We rented from a place called Rock N Roll Rentals.

 WHAT WE RENTED:

 If you don’t have a lot of quality mics, you may need to rent higher quality mics.
 Since we already had almost all of the mics that we needed, we only rented an additional kick drum mic (beta 52).